caltechlibrary/eprints2bags/README.md

 🏁 Log of recent changes
 -----------------------

 _Version 1.8.0_: This release brings significant changes to the behavior and user interface.
-First, by default, `eprints2bags` is now able to create a top-level bag containing the archived bags it creates.
+First, `eprints2bags` is now able to create a top-level bag containing the archived bags it creates.
 This top-level bag itself can also be put into a single-file archive if desired.
 This behavior is controlled by the new option `-e` in combination with the (renamed) option `-b` and the new option `-t`.
-(The default is not to create an overall bag or archive.)
+(The default behavior remains _not_ to create an overall bag or archive.)

 Along with these changes, several existing command-line arguments have changed names and abbreviations.
 Please see the help text for the new names.